 The new area at the back of the pagoda is an oasis of calm, with benches set in the shade of numerous trees, ponds and streams, temples and a statue of Quan In, the protector against accidents.
 Also look for the stone lotus flowers which form steps across the pond: the seven flowers represent the first seven steps a baby Buddha takes.

-Despite its importance, the pagoda is usually quiet, only coming to life on special days, such as the Dau pagoda festival, which falls on May 17 in 2013.
+Despite its importance, the pagoda is usually quiet, only coming to life on special days, such as the Dau pagoda festival, which falls annually around May.
 There’s little else around, although the ubiquitous drinks stall sits near the entrance if you need to quench your thirst.

 The pagoda can easily be viewed in an hour, so it makes for a half-day trip from Hanoi; however, all but the hardened pagoda fan will perhaps feel it’s a bit too much effort and expense to just visit one sight.
 So consider a stop in Horn village (Thuy Ung), a few kilometres away.
 There’s not much to see there now in terms of horn craft but it’s a pleasant enough village.